 \section{Conclusion and discussion}

-We have defined a notion of quantum hypermatrices and introduced the quantum hyperdeterminant and quantum hyper-Pfaffians.
+We have defined the notion of quantum hypermatrices and introduced the quantum hyperdeterminant and quantum hyper-Pfaffian.
 The quantum hyperdeterminant has quantized Cayley's first hyperdeterminant and provided a quantum invariant for the space of the quantum matrices.
-In particular we have obtained the formula:
+In particular, we have obtained the formula:

-We also proved that the space $\mathscr A$ is a co-bimodule for a tensor product of the quantum coordinate ring $\Mat_q(n)$:
+We also proved that the space $\mathscr A$ is a co-bimodule for the tensor product of the quantum coordinate ring $\Mat_q(n)$:

 Using the dual co-algebra structure, we also obtain that $\mathscr A$ is a bi-module for $U_q(sl(n))^{\otimes m}$: